 Create ergonomic environments with Altus

 Altus has spent more than 20 years manufacturing computer workstations for healthcare.
 Since the start, all Altus workstations have been engineered to be as ergonomic as possible so clinicians are empowered to help their patients and improve their delivery of healthcare.
 Throughout the years, Altus has been a pioneer in improving our carts to be more ergonomic with each iteration.
 No change is too small.
-It’s all done to help and input of healthcare workers.
+It’s all done to help and improve the workflows of healthcare workers.

 Working with Altus for your computer carts means fostering a safe environment within your hospital’s walls.
 Each workstation, whether powered or non-powered, keeps clinicians comfortable for their whole shift and keeps the risk of injury at a minimum.
 From the start of their shift to the end, Altus has clinicians covered.